maxblee/clipivot/README.md

 valid UTF-8 but won't do any parsing on top of that.
 Because of that, most data you encounter *should* be able to be parsed without error if you are using one of these methods.

-In case your data cannot be properly parsed by `csvpivot` using one of these functions, you can change the encoding of your file on most Unix-based systems by using `iconv`.
+In case your data cannot be properly parsed by `clipivot` using one of these functions, you can change the encoding of your file on most Unix-based systems by using `iconv`.
 (The actual process of doing so may be a bit tricky, since figuring out your file encoding is tricky and inexact, but `uchardet` and `chardetect` both work pretty well in most cases.)
 (Note: You will likely have to install `uchardet` and `chardetect`. `chardetect`